|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 In 2021, the US EPA released an update to their online search system which, for each location, shows how chemicals are being managed by facilities in the area, information about potential health effects of the chemicals being released, and the facility's history of compliance with environmental laws.
 The enhancements include the demographics of the population living near the TRI facility, ethnicity, education level, and other environmental justice indicators.
 Additional links can be found in Further Reading below.

 NOTE: We may collect a share of sales or other compensation from the links in the following list:

 Safety Data Sheets will usually report if a compound appears in the TRI list.
 However, as this would appear in Section 15 (regulatory information) and that section is non-mandatory, there is no guarantee that this will actually appear on the sheet even if the material is on the TRI list.
-The non-mandatory nature of sections 12-15 on the SDS is because while OSHA requires the GHS format for SDS's, it lacks the statutory authority to require the data in these sections.
+While OSHA requires the GHS format for SDS's, it lacks the statutory authority to require the data in these sections 12-15.